Robert T. Johnson (lawyer): New York Supreme Court

 Johnson's term on the Supreme Court ends in 2030.
 However, under New York law he will have to retire no later than December 31, 2018, at the end of the calendar year during which he will reach the age of 70.
 He will then be eligible to continue in office on senior status, without having to be re-elected, for three two-year periods.

 Personal life

+Johnson is married to Acting Presiding Justice Dianne T. Renwick of the New York State Supreme Court, Appellate Division, First Department.

 Johnson previously lived in Fordham, Bronx.
 In 1994, he moved to the former house of Mario Procaccino, a candidate for mayor of New York City, that was located in an area of the Bronx between the Westchester County town of Pelham and Pelham Bay Park, known as Bronx Manor.
 While Procaccino faced criticism for living in that area during his mayoral campaign, according to Jane Gross of The New York Times, Johnson did not face controversy for moving there since he had only token opposition during his next election campaign for district attorney.